-If you find that some of your newly installed devices are not working correctly or in fact your Windows computer freezes frequently, you might want to consider removing old & unused device drivers in Windows 10/8/7.
+If you find that some of your newly installed devices are not working correctly or in fact, your Windows computer freezes frequently, you might want to consider removing old, unused, unwanted or unused device drivers in Windows 11/10.

-To remove old and unused drivers from your Windows computer, first open Start Menu and right-click on Computer and select Properties.
+To remove old, useless, unwanted, or unused drivers from your Windows 11/10 computer, first open the Start Menu, right-click on Computer and select Properties.
 From the left side panel, click on Advanced system settings and click on Environment Variables.
-Alternatively, simply open Control Panel and type Environment Variables.
+Alternatively, simply open the Control Panel and type Environment Variables.

 Now type devmgmt.msc in start search and hit Enter to open the Device Manager.